Ma clique: Ma clique

 The Ma clique warlords were all generals in the military of the Republic of China, who controlled most of mainland China until it was overtaken by the communist People's Liberation Army.
 The clique was begun by Muslim generals who served in the military of the Qing dynasty, most notably in the Kansu Braves army, who fought in the Boxer Rebellion against invading foreign forces.
 It was continued by two generations of their descendants.

 After the Xinhai Revolution overthrew the Qing, the Ma clique generals declared their allegiance to the Republic of China.
 Unlike the Mongols, Hui Muslims refused to secede from the Republic, and Ma Qi quickly used his diplomatic and military powers to make the Tibetan and Mongol nobles recognize the Republic of China government as their overlord, and sent a message to President Yuan Shikai reaffirming that Qinghai was securely in the Republic.
 He replaced "Long, Long, Long, Live the reigning Emperor", with "Long live the Republic of China" on inscriptions.
 Ma Anliang also agreed to join the new Republic of China government.

 When the Kuomintang seized power in the Northern Expedition, the Ma clique warlords became members of the Kuomintang party, and their armies were renamed as divisions of the National Revolutionary Army.
 The Ma clique Ninghai Army under General Ma Qi was renamed the National Revolutionary Army 26th Division.

 Ma Zhongying led the KMT 36th Division to fight against the pro-Soviet governor of Xinjiang, Jin Shuren during the Kumul Rebellion, and the Soviets themselves during the Soviet Invasion of Xinjiang.
 The 36th Division also crushed the First East Turkestan Republic at the Battle of Kashgar (1934).

-In the Sino-Tibetan War, Ma cique forces led by Ma Bufang defeated the Tibetan Army.
+In the Sino-Tibetan War, Ma clique forces led by Ma Bufang defeated the Tibetan Army.
 Also during the Kuomintang pacification of Qinghai, Ma Bufang waged war against Tibetan tribes in Qinghai to bring them under his control.

 During the Second Sino-Japanese War, Ma clique forces fought against the Japanese, and Ma Hongbin led his 81st corps to defeat the Japanese at the Battle of Wuyuan.
 Ma Bufang sent Ma Biao to attack the Japanese army.
 40 years before, Ma Biao had fought in the Boxer Rebellion against the Eight Nation Alliance.

 Ma Bufang was ordered by the Kuomintang to invade Xinjiang in the 1940s to intimidate and help oust the forces of the pro-Soviet Governor Sheng Shicai.
 The Ma clique forces also clashed with the forces of the Second East Turkestan Republic during the Ili Rebellion.